 There appears to be little written about small print, and issues involved in its writing, design and implications.

 Regarding long small print information, do we need some extreme tactics to get people to read it?
 Do we need in the case of long small print text information in an electronic environment some kind of CAPTCHA form box (Figure 7) which tests and requires people to answer a question regarding each paragraph within the small print?
 They can then only proceed if they have read and responded to the question correctly on the content of each section?
 The downside to this is that it could be quite stressful for people to use.

-- Small text and an often condensed text on TV adverts render poorly.
+- Small text and in an often condensed weight typeface on TV screens, renders poorly.

 - The way nutritional information is presented on food packaging and drink labelling is particularly unclear and foggy.
 There is a load of complicated issues in this area, from abbreviations to values which people have no idea what they relate to or mean.
 The industry needs to use good writers and graphic communication / information designers, and test the communication and design with people to ensure they can use and understand it.

 - Regulation regarding writing, design and communication has both good and bad effects.